 Webhose.io structures web data into extracted fields, inferred fields, and enriched fields.
 Every source we crawl is identified as a “post”, an indexed record matching a specific news article, blog post, or online discussion post.
 We then extract standard fields common to these source types, including URL, title, body text, and associated online discussion posts such as comments.
 Data coverage supports 240 languages in virtually every country and territory connected to the Internet.

 We focus on three types of web data sources:

 - News media – news agencies, article publications, and magazines

 - Blogs – individual bloggers, large blogging services such as blogger, brands

 - Online discussions – message boards, commenting widgets, and review sites

-Anyone can start out with a free account that supports 1000 requests per month.
+Anyone can start out with a free 10-day trial account that supports up to 1000 requests.
 That means you can tap into millions of pages to analyze social media, news, and actual natural language expressions.
 Research fields range from finance and media to cybersecurity and machine learning.